The Foundation of the World’s Longest International Boundary

 The Great Lakes Basin: A Freshwater Frontier

-The Niagara River itself connects Lake Erie to Lake Ontario and includes one of the most famous natural landmarks on the continent: Niagara Falls.
-The falls presented a unique challenge for boundary delineation because the sheer cliffs and turbulent water made direct survey work dangerous.
-The border runs through the center of the Niagara River, splitting the falls between the United States and Canada.
-The American Falls and the Bridal Veil Falls lie entirely within the United States, while the larger Horseshoe Falls straddle the international line.
-This arrangement required careful diplomatic and legal agreements regarding water diversion, navigation rights, and bridge construction across the gorge.
+The Niagara River itself is a striking natural feature that connects Lake Erie to Lake Ontario and is home to one of North America’s most iconic landmarks: Niagara Falls.
+The presence of the falls complicated boundary delineation because their sheer cliffs and raging waters made direct surveying hazardous.
+The international boundary runs through the center of the Niagara River, splitting the falls between the two countries.
+The American Falls and Bridal Veil Falls lie entirely within the United States, whereas the larger Horseshoe Falls straddle the border.
+This unique arrangement demanded intricate diplomatic agreements concerning water diversion rights, navigation, and infrastructure such as bridges and hydroelectric power stations.
+The physical grandeur of Niagara Falls continues to symbolize the intertwined natural and political relationship between the two nations.

 Lake of the Woods and the Northwest Angle